7069wrk/Hacktoria/brutus.md

 ![](https://miro.medium.com/max/498/0*zpU11H20fJq4ofsi.gif)

 Still, nothing I needed 3 more answers and I knew that if I could get the tracking ID this would be over.
 Hmmm.
 Maybe “Oliver” doesn't want to translate.
-So i translated my message to English and resent.
+So I translated my message to English and resent.

-SUBJECT: misplaced tracking number
+> SUBJECT: misplaced tracking number
+> Oliver,
+>
-OliverI am lying low and cant access any of my systems or information right now.
-Can you send me the tracking number for my shipment?Cheng
+> I am lying low and cant access any of my systems or information right now.
+Can you send me the tracking number for my shipment?
+>
+> Cheng

 and… still, nothing.